 The GPS Coordinates to the parking lot are 36.877, -111.5 and that’s basically right on route 89 just south of Page.
 From there, it’s about a 10 minute walk trough the desert to get to the bend.
 At the bend itself, you can scatter about quite a bit so the crowds aren’t as bad as they first might seem.
 If you come during peak hour, the parking lot might be full.
 If so, you can just park right along highway 89 and walk in from there.

-There is no entrance fee to Horseshoe Bend.
+There is no entrance fee to Horseshoe Bend, but there is a fee for the parking area.